-The Three Lakes Center for the Arts Marie Moore Gallery is open Thursday – Saturday, 10:00 AM to 3:00 PM
+The Three Lakes Center for the Arts Marie Moore Gallery is open Friday and Saturday, 10 AM to 3 PM

 We’ll feature shows of local artists as well as a myriad of other artwork including sculpture, fabric art, jewelry, pottery, photography, prints, drawings and watercolors, as well as our ever popular line of local artist’s cards.